 Who are the course facilitators?

-Rachael Hill is a qualified yoga instructor (Group X) and a member of UK Register of Exercise Professionals.
-She has been practicing yoga for over 10 years and teaching for the last 3 years in Copenhagen and the UK.
-She offers a holistic yoga practice, teaching individuals, small groups and larger classes throughout Surrey.
-Clients include the Surrey cricket team and the England women’s rugby team.
-She believes that yoga offers something positive to everyone and looks forward to sharing her knowledge on this retreat.
+Rachael Hill is a qualified yoga instructor and a member of Yoga Alliance.
+She has been practicing yoga for over 12 years and teaching for 6 years in Copenhagen and the UK.
+She teaches individuals, small groups and larger classes throughout Surrey.
+Former clients include the Surrey cricket team and the England women’s rugby team.
+She has qualified in advanced studies in sports yoga, pregnancy yoga and yoga for healthy back care.
+She believes that yoga offers something positive to everyone, regardless of age, ability, experience or flexibility!
+She looks forward to sharing her knowledge on this retreat.

 Who can come?